mattermost/docs/source/integrations/net-promoter-score.rst

 Net Promoter Score Plugin
 =========================

 Mattermost is introducing in-product feedback surveys beginning in v5.12.
 Feedback is collected in the form of a Net Promoter Score survey and is used to measure user satisfaction and improve product quality by hearing directly from users.
+Please refer to our `privacy policy <https://mattermost.com/privacy-policy/>`_ for more information on the collection and use of information received through our services.

 .. contents::
   :depth: 2